luraess/parallel-gpu-workshop-JuliaCon21/README.md

 👉 **Organisation notes:**
 - 💡 The workshop material (available on this repository) **was just updated - fetch the latest versions!**
 - 👉 **Make sure to go through [Getting started](#getting-started) before the start of the workshop.**
-- Further interests in solving PDEs with Julia on GPUs❓
+- ❓ Further interests in solving PDEs with Julia on GPUs
     - Check out this [online geo-HPC tutorial](https://github.com/luraess/geo-hpc-course)
     - Visit [EGU21's short course repo](https://github.com/luraess/julia-parallel-course-EGU21)